A couple of homeowners enjoying each other's company on the couch with a mini-split air handler prominently shown on the wall behind them

 As a rough guide, though, you can expect to pay between $5,000 and $8,000 per zone.
 So installing mini-splits to heat and cool an entire home could set you back more than $20,000.

-Mini-Split Running Costs
+Mini-Split Operating Costs

 However, how much you’ll pay in the long run depends on several factors, including:

-• The size of your home – a larger home will have a larger heating and cooling requirement
+• The size of your home

-• How well insulated your home is – the better the insulation, the lower the heating and cooling load
+• How well insulated your home is

 • The price of electricity in your area